gwuhaolin/pure-svg-code/README.md

 // set img element's src to url imgEle.src = url;
 ```
-This way can be used for browser & 小程序。
+This way can be used for browser & 小程序 or any client can render svg.

 ## Use it in Node.js server
 ```js